awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 DISTSTYLE \{ AUTO \| EVEN \| KEY \| ALL \}
 Keyword that defines the data distribution style for the whole table\.
 Amazon Redshift distributes the rows of a table to the compute nodes according to the distribution style specified for the table\.
 The default is AUTO\.
 The distribution style that you select for tables affects the overall performance of your database\.
-For more information, see [Choosing a data distribution style](t_Distributing_data.md)\.
+For more information, see [Working with data distribution styles](t_Distributing_data.md)\.
 Possible distribution styles are as follows:
 + AUTO: Amazon Redshift assigns an optimal distribution style based on the table data\.
 For example, if AUTO distribution style is specified, Amazon Redshift initially assigns ALL distribution style to a small table, then changes the table to EVEN distribution when the table grows larger\.
 If Amazon Redshift determines that a distribution key will improve the performance of queries, then Amazon Redshift might change the DISTSTYLE to KEY and assign a distribution key to your table \.
 The change in distribution style occurs in the background with minimal impact to user queries\.

   To view the distribution style applied to a table, query the PG\_CLASS system catalog table\.
 For more information, see [Viewing distribution styles](viewing-distribution-styles.md)\.